OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: 0.75

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When set to 1, creates specular highlights only relative to the warp thread direction.
+        <p class="scene-class-attr-comment">When set to 1, creates specular highlights only relative to the warp thread direction.
 When less than one, starts acting like a 'woven' fabric with specular contributions added in by a corresponding 'weft' thread direction, perpendicular to the 'warp' thread direction.</p>

     </p>